To: Victims of Abuse is dedicated to those who have experienced abuse.

 When you reach the end of your rope, tie a knot and hang on.
 (Abraham Lincoln)

 I pray that you won’t give up your life and that you will persevere.
 While suicide may be a tempting alternative to you (if you struggle from depression), please seek help from a mental health professional, persist with treatments, and remain hopeful!
 Sometimes it takes time to find a therapist who is right for you—please be patient and persistent!
 Everything is much easier said than done, I know.
 But it takes time to reach your goals, to get better, and to be healed.
-No matter where you are at now, you are a beautiful person, who deserves respect, love, and care.
+No matter where you are on your journey, you are a beautiful person, who deserves respect, love, and care.

 Whenever you find yourself doubting how far you can go, just remember how far you have come.
 Remember everything you have faced, all the battles you have won, and all the fears you have overcome.
 (Author Unknown)